 7 Suggestions Before Travelling Abroad

 You have got your passport and visa.
 Your bags are packed and you have bought a travel insurance policy to stay well-covered during your travels.
 But before you go, you need to make sure that you are financially prepared for traveling abroad.
 Deciding on how to pay for your travel expenses is one of the most important decisions you will face when it comes to international travel.
 A lot goes into planning travel to a foreign country, be it for pleasure or business.
 What’s more, this planning is usually limited to the logistics i.e. airfare, lodging, buying travel insurance online or offline and transportation.
-When travelling abroad, you also need to plan financially.
+When traveling abroad, you also need to plan financially.
 This can be done by letting your bank know about your travel plans; like when you are leaving, which country you are visiting and what kind of fees your debit/credit card will attract when used abroad.
 So, when you travel abroad, be ready with these 7 financial considerations.

-1. Let your Bank Know Where and When you will be Traveling.
+1. Let Your Bank Know Where and When you will be Traveling.

-There is a chance that you bank might freeze your account if it suspects fraudulent activity, like an unexpected foreign purchase.
+There is a chance that your bank might freeze your account if it suspects fraudulent activity, like an unexpected foreign purchase.
 So, it is important that your bank and/or your credit card issuer are aware of your travel plans.
 This will ensure the proper safeguard of your bank account.

 2. Determine if your PIN Number will Work in the Country you’re Going to.

 Around two months before you fly abroad, call your bank and let them know that will be flying abroad.
 Do ask them if your PIN will work in the country you are visiting.
 Four-digits PINs will work in most countries.
 However, there might be a problem in some non-network ATMs if your PIN contains zeroes.
 Also, many foreign ATMs don’t recognize four-digit PINs.
-Informing your bank prior to flying out gives you plenty of time to change your PIN, if needed.
+Informing your bank prior to flying out gives you plenty of time to change your PIN if needed.

 3. Ask About International Transaction and Currency Conversion Fees.

 It is vital to know what you will be paying for making ATM withdrawals or for using your debit or credit card, as fees and conversion rates vary widely.
-This will also give you ample opportunity of comparing fees and currency conversion rates between your bank and third parties.
+This will also give you ample opportunity for comparing fees and currency conversion rates between your bank and third parties.
 As you will want to get the best deals, knowing about transaction fees and currency fees will help you save money.